 By then I was used to hearing the first two statements from her, but the idea that she suddenly knew something about my character was different.

-Maybe she had discovered some part of me that perhaps even I didn’t know about at that point, and so her words both perplexed and engaged me.
+Maybe she had discovered some part of me that perhaps even I didn’t know about at that point; her words both perplexed and engaged me.

 “Well, just why am I such a clown Miss?”